1994 Oregon Ballot Measure 11: Background and context

 Parole release for most offenders was abolished by the establishment of these guidelines.
 The Board of Parole and Post-Prison Supervision continues to have release authority over those prison inmates sentenced for crimes committed prior to November 1, 1989, those sentenced by the courts as dangerous offenders, and for murderers and aggravated murderers who are eligible for parole, regardless of the date of their crimes.
 Other prisoners began serving at least 80% of their sentences.

 Measure 11, passed in 1994, affected only specific crimes, which were covered by the sentencing guidelines from 1989 to 1994.

 Various exceptions exist to the guidelines, and to Measure 11 restrictions on sentencing.

-Impact on Youth
+Impact on youth

 In February 2018, Oregon Council on Civil Rights, in collaboration with the Oregon Justice Resource Center, released a report on the impact of Measure 11 on Oregon's young people and whether the law is out-of-step with legal and scientific developments of recent years.

 According to the report, Measure 11 mandates that juveniles hold the same culpability as adults, despite brain science declaring otherwise.
-The US Supreme Court has ruled several times in regards to the sentencing of minor:
+The US Supreme Court has ruled several times in regards to the sentencing of minors: